radixdlt/official-examples/step-by-step/16-candy-store-external-blueprint/README.md

 input arguments to decide on metadata or
 [more complex access rules](https://docs.radixdlt.com/docs/en/reusable-blueprints-pattern#multiple-instantiation-functions).

-## Using the Candy Store with External Gumball Machine
+## Using the Candy Store with an External Gumball Machine

 You will notice that there are two packages in this example.
 To demonstrate using and external blueprint we need to first publish the external Gumball